7Block Labs

 How 7Block Labs can help

-• API blueprints and reference implementations with pin‑by‑hash reads, idempotent writes, and private orderflow as a switch.
+• We’ve got API blueprints and reference implementations that feature pin‑by‑hash reads, idempotent writes, and private orderflow as a handy switch.

-If you’re exploring pilots or upgrading legacy integrations, we’ll start you with a production‑ready API spec, a two‑provider RPC setup, and an indexing plan that scales.
+If you're diving into pilots or looking to modernize those old integrations, we’ve got you covered with a production-ready API spec, a two-provider RPC setup, and a scalable indexing plan to boot.

 Sources cited in‑text